sfmohassel/libc.eventbus/README.md

 ## Why bother?
 In Domain-Driven Design (DDD) pattern, there are times when we want to inform other parts of application about occurrence of an event.
 This is the primary goal of [DOMAIN EVENTS](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#:~:text=A%20domain%20event%20is%2C%20something,effects%20can%20be%20expressed%20explicitly.)

+## Read More
+You can checkout my article on EventAggregator [HERE](https://saeidfarahi.medium.com/event-aggregator-an-implementation-in-c-17fad5e6ed28)

 # Installation

 The package is available on nuget.org: